BryanWilhite/Blog/presentation-drafts/2021-11-28-studio-status-report-2021-11.md

 - the `@songhay/index` work in Angular will likely be translated into Bolero and NuGet-packaged
 - plans for `@songhay/player-audio-???` will likely be moved toward Bolero

 I had no idea that my study of F# would be so disruptive!
+I am not sure that my relatively new `songhay-core` [[GitHub](https://github.com/BryanWilhite/songhay-core)] project will _not_ be deleted.

 ## i have learned that my Python work with `pyo` on Linux is not possible by default

 On Ubuntu, we have PulseAudio for general audio needs and JACK for high-performance, professional applications. `pyo` requires JACK but it is not installed by default the version of Ubuntu in use in my studio (20.04).
+The Linux audio-production world is [eagerly watching](https://www.youtube.com/watch?v=3Z_b8VayU4g) the release of [Pipewire](https://pipewire.org/) as the solution for running PulseAudio and JACK side by side.

+I have started [a Python-based study of audio](https://github.com/BryanWilhite/jupyter-central/tree/master/python-audio) that basically starts off with stuff we can do with PulseAudio.

 ## sketching out a development schedule (revision 19)